pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 Backwards compatibility (BC), the ability for PyTorch to continue running programs from older versions, is important so programs don’t need to be forcefully updated to comply with the new runtime implementation.

-PyTorch current SLA on backwards compatibility:
+PyTorch SLA on backwards compatibility:

-* **OSS** — “stable” features will be deprecated for one release before a BC-breaking change is made.
-[PyTorch OSS BC-breaking policy](https://pytorch.org/docs/master/)
-* **FB Internal** — we will not break a serialized torchscript program running in production at Facebook (to be replaced with a more generic SLA)
+* PyTorch SLA will ensure that models developed using a cerntain version will be supported for *six months* from the version release date.

 BC-breaking operator changes were previously governed by the [Backward-compatibility Breaking Change Review Process](https://fb.quip.com/gydOArylrcKd), but this only covered torchscript and eager.
 A generic process needs to be visible from OSS.